Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 And for as low as $1, you can test-drive EasyWP for 30 days.

-And you can install your favorite application of choice.
+You can also install your favorite application.

-They offer top-of-the-range cloud hosting services;
+They offer top-of-the-range cloud hosting services.

-• AWS – Amazon web services.
+- AWS – Amazon Web Services.

-• Digital Ocean
+- Digital Ocean

-• Google Cloud Compute
+- Google Cloud Compute

 Which Hosting Type is Right For You?

-Your level of entry, blog size, needs, budget, tech skills, business type, etc…all play essential roles in your option.
+Your level of entry, blog size, needs, budget, tech skills, business type, etc, all play essential roles in your option.

 Going for a Shared Hosting plan makes sense if you’re a beginner starting your first blog online.